In October 2016 I spent two and a half weeks studying Spanish at AIL Madrid. Overall it was a great experience and I highly recommend the school.

 Having fallen in love with Madrid I definitely plan to return.
 If AIL Madrid has a C1 section available I would definitely consider taking classes there again.
 Apart from the excellent instruction, I really enjoyed the school’s friendly atmosphere and the many extracurricular activities.

 Note: I never accept compensation or freebies for my writing.
-If I recommend a business, it’s because I loved them and think you will too.
+If I recommend a language school, it’s because I loved them and think you will too.

-Have questions about studying Spanish in Spain or a Spanish school recommendation?
+Have questions about studying Spanish in Madrid or a Madrid Spanish school recommendation?
 Please share your feedback in the comments.